Cryptozoology

 Age 3: I throw things.
 I can read.
 DOG.
 MAD.
 RUN.

 Age 4: I climb the built-in shelves in the bathroom and can’t get down.
-My mother snaps a photo of me, wailing, before lowering me to safety.
-The next day, I do it again.
+My mother snaps a photo of me, crying, before lowering me to safety.
+The next day I do it again.

 Age 5: After watching a comet of bare-chested boys jump their bikes off an exposed foundation, I dump my bike in the dirt.
 At the base of a towering pine, I pick gravel from my hand and swallow tears.
-It takes more than speed for flight.
+It takes more than just speed to take flight.

 Age 6: My father is cold in the morning, ablaze at night.
 At church, I learn the concept of sin.
 I repeat, “Fuck you, Jesus” in my head, worrying I’ll go to hell.
 I get my sister in on it, just in case.

 Age 8: Miss Ouellette is my favorite teacher and her gray hair is a halo of kindness.
-I feel safe in her classroom, so I learn everything she offers.
+I feel safe in her classroom, so I learn everything.

 Age 9: I am tall, dangerous, fast.
 I dream of flying.
-I sharpen sticks, hunt creatures lurking below the surface of puddles that reflect sky.
+I sharpen sticks, hunt creatures lurking below the surface of puddles reflecting sky.

 Age 10: Retainers on my teeth.
 I have a crush on my 4th grade teacher even though he cares little for my loud mouth, my desire to be captain, my hand flapping in the air with answers.
 I am the quarterback at recess.
-My mother shows us the fine art of soundlessly latching doors behind us.
+My mother shows us the fine art of quietly locking doors behind us.

 Age 12: I am wrongly accused of cheating on a test and a giant red zero appears to the left of my name.
 Injustice lodges in my throat.
 Fury is fuel, I realize.
 Sadness creeps in and stays.